Do I need to take both Swiss Francs and Euros?

 Katarzyna Crompton - Customer Operations

-Tips from staff who have done the Mont Blanc circuit
+Tips from staff who have done the Mont Blanc Highlights

 Weather - I did the trip in late June last year, and the weather was lovely pretty much all the way through.
 We did have a couple of days of white cloud or grey skies, but the sun was actually out most of the time.
 It rained a couple of afternoons after the clouds built up.
 To check the weather, I would look online at forecasts.
 It's impossible to say what the conditions are going to be exactly, as the mountains can change everything depending on local patterns.
 It should be nice and warm during the day, low to mid 20s, and pleasant evenings lower down.
-As you go higher, you may find it chilly sometimes in the evening and so will need a fleece/ jacket for this.
+As you get higher, the sun will still be bright and strong but there can be a chill wind on exposed areas.